You are currently viewing Low Anti Mullerian Hormone: Causes, Symptoms, Treatment and Ways to Increase Levels

-What is Anti Mullerian Hormone (AMH) Test?
+What is the Anti-Mullerian Hormone (AMH) Test?

 The Anti Mullerian Hormone (AMH) test is a blood test that measures the level of AMH in a woman’s blood.
 AMH is a hormone that is produced by the ovarian follicles hence the level of AMH in a woman’s blood can indicate the number of eggs in her ovaries, which is also known as her ovarian reserve.

-What is Normal Anti Mullerian Hormone (AHM) Levels?
+What is Normal Anti-Mullerian Hormone (AHM) Levels?

 The normal range for AMH level is 1.0 – 4.0 ng/ml for women of reproductive age.

-What is Anti Mullerian Hormone Test Cost?
+What is the Anti-Mullerian Hormone Test Cost in India?

 The cost of the Anti-Mullerian Hormone (AMH) test in India may vary depending on several factors such as the location of the laboratory, the type of test (ELISA, RIA, or CLIA), and whether the test is conducted as part of a fertility assessment package or separately.
 Generally, the cost of the AMH test in India ranges from INR 500 to INR 4000 (approximately $7 to $55 USD).